-These paleo brownies have a deep fudgy texture, rich chocolaty flavor, crinkle top layer, and come together in about half an hour.
-This recipe is so easy and made with wholesome ingredients like almond flour, coconut sugar, and dairy-free chocolate, they may just be better than boxed brownies!
+These almond flour brownies have a deep fudgy texture, rich chocolaty flavor, crinkle top layer, and come together in half an hour.
+This recipe is so easy and made with simple ingredients like almond flour, coconut sugar, and dairy-free chocolate, they may just be better than traditional brownies!